FG begins demolition of illegal fences under Lagos bridges – The Sun Nigeria

-The Federal Government on Friday began demolition of illegal fences under some bridges in Lagos, the News Agency of Nigeria (NAN) reports.
+The Federal Government on Friday began demolition of illegal fences under some bridges in Lagos..

 A NAN correspondent who monitored the exercise reports that the demolition exercise began with a fence of about 250 metres built under the descent of the Apongbon Bridge on the CMS-bound carriageway on Lagos Island.